iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 **Remarks**

 The forward and backwards envelope function and the original function share the same minimizer.
+Not useful in the proof for the convergence of the method, But it's stated in \<Proximal Newton Methods for Convex Optimization\> by Alberto Bemporad.

 ---